How Long Will It Take to Settle My Auto Accident Claim in Georgia?

 In Atlanta and in the state of Georgia in general, the statute of limitations or the time frame in which you can bring a lawsuit for personal injury is two years.
 Thus, if you or a loved one is injured in Georgia and requires a life-time of care, it may be advisable to make a demand quickly and file suit quickly to preserve your claim.
 However, if you are not severely injured and require treatment such as a few months of physical therapy, then you are likely able to wait until your treatment is finished to make a claim.

 In sum, it is difficult to determine the length of time it will take to resolve a personal injury automobile wreck claim in Georgia.
 However, with the advise of a Georgia injury attorney, you should be able to maximize your recovery.
-For a free consultation with an auto accident attorney in Georgia, please call the Law Offices of Betty Nguyen Davis at 404-593-2620.
+For a consultation with an auto accident attorney in Georgia, please call The Davis Injury Firm at 404-593-2620.
 We have offices conveniently located in Hapeville, Georgia or Atlanta, Georgia and are always happy to come to you if you cannot make it to our offices.